Books For Treats

 “It was very easy to collect donations of books for younger kids from parent friends whose kids had outgrown them.
 I ended up calling Friends of Library organizations and negotiating bulk sales for about $10 per box.” —Amelia

-Will I be able to buy books from Books For Treats?
+Will I be able to buy books from Books for Treats?

 We’ve created an alliance with Scholastic to allow you to buy books at a deep discount.
-You need to complete their application and send/fax it to them (put “Books For Treats” in how you heard about the program).
+You need to complete their application and send/fax it to them (put “Books for Treats” in how you heard about the program).
 They will then give you your member number to use when ordering.

 We’ve also created an alliance with Books4School which allows you to purchase books even if you’re not affiliated with a school.
 Books start as low as $.95 and you can sort their catalog by age group, price, etc.